 Within 60 days, the Committee conveys to the Ombudsperson whether the sanctions measures are to be retained or terminated, and approves an updated narrative summary of reasons for listing, where appropriate.

 If the Committee has followed the Ombudsperson’s recommendation, he immediately informs the Petitioner of the decision and submits to the Committee, for its review, a summary of the analysis contained in the Comprehensive Report.
 The Committee reviews the summary within 30 days of the decision to retain or terminate the listing, to address any security concerns.

-Following the Committee’s review, the Ombudsperson transmits the summary to the Petitioner.
+Following the Committee’s review, the Ombudsperson transmits a summary of his analysis to the Petitioner.
 The summary describes the principal reasons for the recommendation of the Ombudsperson, as reflected in the analysis of the Ombudsperson.

 In accordance with the procedure established under Annex II of Security Council resolution 2610 (2021), a delisting request submitted to the Ombudsperson will be shared with the Committee, relevant states and other UN bodies.
 In addition, some additional disclosure of the request may be necessary as part of the information gathering process.
 Further, the Ombudsperson will provide information as to the existence or status of a particular request where there is pending litigation and information is sought for the purpose of apprising a relevant Court.
 Aside from these operational matters, as a general policy, the Ombudsperson will treat the requests submitted as confidential.